 In addition, some libraries and public schools have wifi accessible from the parking lots.
 It is advised you do not leave your car and practice social distancing measures if you choose this option.

 What is telehealth?

 Telehealth is therapy and psychiatry services provided that use both audio and visual components.
 If using this option, Thrive staff would send a link to the client/guardian to start the session.
-It can not be just a telephone call at this time.
+For psychiatric evaluations and medication management appointments, clients are given the personal ID for the prescriber and asked to join 5 minutes before session time.
 The client must be present for sessions, except for some family sessions per agency policy.